-4.1 Definition of the Empirical Study
+A. Definition of the Empirical Study

-Goal: The general goal is to evaluate the effectiveness of the approach in detecting architectural violations.
-Therefore, we divided the evaluation into two parts: i) evaluation of the extracting algorithm (Activity II.D - Figure 4), which recovers the CA, and ii) evaluation of the checking algorithm (Step III - Figure 4), which identifies the architectural violations between PA and CA.
+1) Goal: The general goal is to evaluate the effectiveness of the approach in detecting architectural violations.
+Therefore, we divided the evaluation into two parts: i) evaluation of the extracting algorithm (Activity II.D - Figure 4), which is responsible for recovering the CA, and ii) evaluation of the checking algorithm (Step III - Figure 4), which is responsible for identifying the architectural violations between PA and CA.

-Quantitative Approach: The potential of the approach is measured by means of the percentage of correct relationships (CA) and violations (architecture conformance checking) that the algorithms are able to detect.
+2) Quantitative Approach: The potential of the approach is measured by means of the percentage of correct relationships (CA) and violations (architecture conformance checking) that the algorithms are able to detect.